 Creators

-Ayaka Yoshimizu is an Assistant Professor of Teaching in the Department of Asian Studies at the University of British Columbia, whose research focuses on memories of migrant sex workers to and from Japan.
+Ayaka Yoshimizu is an Associate Professor of Teaching in the Department of Asian Studies at the University of British Columbia, whose research focuses on memories of migrant sex workers to and from Japan.
 Her areas of teaching include Japanese literature, films and media; audiovisual translation; and transpacific histories and cultures.

 Saeko Suzuki is a PhD Student in the Department of Asian Studies at the University of British Columbia.
 Her research focuses on the publishing and printing culture of early modern Japan.